tito-arch/BABC-2/content/posts/various-types-of-chatbots-and-how-to-use-them.md

 image = "/uploads/dfghjk.PNG"

 +++
+Most of us at this point once or twice have used a chatbot either knowing or without knowing. but have you ever wondered how they work?

+How do we interact with them?, what types of different chatbots are there?.
+Before we dive in and answer these questions, let’s quickly cover the basics.

 # What is a chatbot?

 A chatbot is a “ computer program designed to simulate a conversation with human users, especially over the Internet.”
 Chatbots are often used in customer service, marketing, and other areas where automated communication with customers or users is necessary.